One of the toughest things a man can have is sensitive skin.

 Multi-ft Arc Foil

-To help giving you a closer shave, shaving head of the Arc 4 has a slight curve.
+To help give you a closer shave, the shaving head of the Arc 4 has a slight curve.
 This helps the foils get more traction on the area its shaving.
 Having a slightly curved head negates the need for individually pivoting heads found in more expensive shavers.

 One great thing about this design is it allows you to move the shaver head in a circular motion.
 Great if you’re coming from a rotary shaver transitioning to a foil.

-Wet shaving is almost an essential for sensitive skin because a good quality shave cream will act as a barrier that protects skin from direct contact against the blade.
-Having this option will give you the option to try both wet and dry shaving to see how your skin reacts.
+Wet shaving is essential for sensitive skin because a good quality shave cream will act as a barrier that protects the skin from direct contact against the blade.
+Having this option will allow you to try both wet and dry shaving to see how your skin reacts.

 Of course, clean up time will be longer if you wet shave.
-But the benefits will outweigh the extra time requirement.
+But the benefits will outweigh the extra time required.